 These changes led to the growth of ethical credit card companies.
 In our opinion, as of the writing of this article, five of the most ethical credit card companies in America (besides Aspiration!) include TCM Bank, Amalgamated Bank, Mechanics and Farmers Bank, U.S. Bank, and Beneficial State Bank.

-In this article, we examine the factors that make a credit card company ethical and list the five most ethical credit card companies.
+In this article, we examine the factors that make a credit card company ethical and list the five most ethical and socially responsible credit card companies.